Keene State College strongly values the principles of academic honesty. Maintaining academic honesty includes:

 - Be treated with respect by College officials;

-- Written and timely notice of charges and hearing absent extenuating or extraordinary circumstances;
+- Written and timely notice of charges and meetings or hearings absent extenuating or extraordinary circumstances;

 - Be presumed not responsible until found responsible by a preponderance of evidence;

-- Have an advisor with them throughout the hearing process
+- Have an advisor with them throughout the meeting or hearing process

-- Review all relevant documentary evidence regarding the allegation, at least two (2) days prior to a Dean’s hearing;
+- Review all relevant documentary evidence regarding the allegation, at least two (2) days prior to an appeal hearing;

-- Have unrelated past behavior excluded from the hearing;
+- Have past behavior unrelated to academic honesty excluded from the meeting or hearing;

 - Choose not to present evidence or speak on their own behalf.
-A decision will still be rendered based on the information that is presented at the hearing;
+A decision will still be rendered based on the information that is presented at the meeting or hearing;

 - Be informed, in writing, promptly of the outcome, pending all appeals;